MY PHILOSOPHY

 TRANSMUTATIVE SYMBOLISM

-Jiménez Deredia's artistic and philosophical thought is called Transmutative Symbolism.
-The sphere and the circle are two universal symbols, ever-present throughout human history.
-The artist transforms and modifies them through his sculptures.
+Jiménez Deredia defines his artistic and philosophical vision as Transmutative Symbolism.
+The sphere and the circle—universal symbols present throughout human history—are transformed and reinterpreted through his sculptural work.

-The clearest example was during the Renaissance: the semicircular arch and the column were two symbols of antiquity that were transformed with the creation of the new canons of Renaissance architecture.
-At the same time, a renewed vision of ancient literature and the visual arts gave rise to an artistic movement that connected antiquity with modernity.
+A clear example of this occurred during the Renaissance: the semicircular arch and the classical column, both inherited from antiquity, were reshaped through the creation of new architectural canons.
+Simultaneously, a renewed perspective on ancient literature and the visual arts gave rise to a movement that bridged antiquity with modernity.

-Deredian Genesis is an attempt in which the universal symbol of the sphere finds new vitality, transmuting into a contemporary symbol, capable of connecting profound history with the present.
+Deredia’s Genesis is a similar attempt: the universal symbol of the sphere is imbued with new vitality, transmuting into a contemporary symbol—one capable of connecting deep historical memory with the present.

 THE DEREDIAN COSMO-SCULPTURE

-“We are a small part of the Whole, with our existence we help the Universe fulfill its destiny.
+"We are a small part of the Whole.
+Through our existence, we help the Universe fulfill its destiny.

 Jiménez Deredia

-The great ambition of Genesis is to describe the cosmic process from which we come and of which we bear deep traces; it represents the desire to transform life's long journey into concrete symbols.
+The great ambition of Genesis is to describe the cosmic process from which we emerge, and whose deep traces we continue to carry.
+It expresses the desire to translate the long journey of life into tangible, enduring symbols.